chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 2. run `cellxgene schema apply`, which takes your config and source `AnnData` file to produce a curated `Anndata` object.
 3. use `cellxgene schema validate` to ensure that your curated object meets the schema requirements

-You can check out the full documenatation for this tooling [here](#schema_guide.md), but a quick introduction to the tools is below:
+You can check out the full documentation for this tooling [here](#schema_guide.md), but a quick introduction to the tools is below:

 <br/>